 - Angelic Choir (1726–1729), ceiling fresco, Jan Jiří Etgens (1693–1759).
 Detail 1.
 Detail 2.
 Rajhrad: Kostel svatého Petra a Pavla, West Gallery, above the choir.
 Ref.
 Gétreau (2016).
 Fresco decorations of the dome made by Etgens in 1726–1729 represent the glorification of the Benedictine order and its distribution in Europe, Asia and Africa during the first three centuries of its existence.
 Frescoes above the choir represent the celebration of God’s melodious music and art by a choir of angels accompanied by players of folded trumpets, horns, flutes, a perfectly depicted baroque tenor recorder, a cylindrical alto ? recorder, oboes, ? sordun, violin, double bass, lutes (or citterns), bassoon, keyboard, cymbals, triangle, and systrum.

 Eusebio (di Jacopo di Cristoforo) da San Giorgio

-Italian painter and sculptor; a pupil of Perugino, he was employed as a journeyman by Pinturrichio whose influence can be seen in the crowded procession of figures and the gentle, finely drawn landscape with the characteristic arched rock in his earliest surviving work of importance, Adoration of the Magi; born Perugia (1465-1470), died Perugia (p.
+Italian painter and sculptor; a pupil of Perugino, he was employed as a journeyman by Pinturrichio whose influence can be seen in the crowded procession of figures and the gentle, finely drawn landscape with the characteristic arched rock in his earliest surviving work of importance, Adoration of the Magi; born and died Perugia (1465/70–p.
 1539).

 British painter whose subjects include landscapes, seascapes, industrial marine scenes, trees, portraits, still-life and war events; he is regarded as one of Britain’s leading figurative artists, in a tradition that runs from Hogarth and Turner, via the Pre-Raphaelites, to his contemporaries; born Bradford (1903), died Southampton (1992).